EUCAIM/Glossary/2-Glossary.md

 ### De facto anonymisation

 Operations by which personal identifiers are removed and further techniques to reduce personal reference (e.g. randomization or generalisation) are applied so that re-identification with reasonable efforts in accordance with the current state of art is no longer possible.
 In terms of GDPR compliance this concept requires that data is kept in a   closed secure environment  that will exclude any external attack.
-An “attacker” here is a third party (i.e. neither the data holdernor the Data User) who accesses the original data sets accidentally or intentionally.
+An "attacker" here is a third party (i.e. neither the data holdernor the Data User) who accesses the original data sets accidentally or intentionally.

 ### De-identification